Chinese Car Brands

 Denza Logo Logo

-Denza is a Chinese brand whose full name is Shenzhen BYD Daimler New Technology Co, Ltd. It entered the domestic market in 2010 and is a joint venture between BYD and Daimler AG.
+Denza is a Chinese brand named Shenzhen BYD Daimler New Technology Co, Ltd. It entered the domestic market in 2010 and is a joint venture between BYD and Daimler AG.
 They own the factory in equal shares.
 The brand is headquartered in Shenzhen, and the lineup consists of just one electric car model.
 The car was first presented in 2012 in Beijing at the Auto China exhibition.
 Its production began at the end of 2014.
 The name of the brand comes from the word “Tenshi,” which means “increasing force and momentum” or “wind energy” in Chinese.

 LvChi Auto